Efinix-Inc/br2-efinix/docs/setup/setup_development_board.md

    - J5 set to 1.8 (pin 5 and 6)

    - J6 set to 1.2V (pin 3 and 4)

-## Setup Ti60F225

-The Titanium Ti60 F225 Development Board has a USB-to-UART converter connected to the Ti60's GPIOL_01 and GPIOL_02 pins.

-1. Connect a USB cable type C to Ti60F225 development board and to your computer.

-2. Insert micro SD card into the SD card slot.

-3. Set the jumper settings as follows

-   - J5, J6, J7 set to 3.3V (connect pin 1 and 2)

-   - J8, J9, J10, J11 set to 1.8V (connect pin 1 and 2)

 ## Setup Ti180J484